10/07/2025

 In the 10 years since it began as a gathering of some 40 alumni and students in the basement of the Lynne Parks ’68 SUNY Cortland Alumni House, the symposium has grown to a campus event of more than 150 people, celebrating academic excellence as well as student and alumni research in Bowers Hall.

-Now Edgerly-Rooks, Wolfin and fellow speakers Adam Mathews ’07, associate professor of geography at Binghamton University, and Stephanie Grube ’10, an obstetrician-gynecologist and assistant professor at Hofstra University, will have a chance to inspire another new generation of Cortland scientists when they return to campus in late October.
+Edgerly-Rooks, Wolfin and fellow speakers Adam Mathews ’07, associate professor of geography at Binghamton University, and Stephanie Grube ’10, an obstetrician-gynecologist and assistant professor at Hofstra University, had a chance to inspire another new generation of Cortland scientists when they returned to campus.

-Edgerly-Rooks looks forward to sharing research lessons that were less of a focus when she was an undergrad.
-Wolfin hopes students walk away from the symposium knowing that they can make a career in the sciences if they stay dedicated.
+Edgerly-Rooks shared research lessons that were less of a focus when she was an undergrad.
+Wolfin hopes students walked away from the symposium knowing that they can make a career in the sciences if they stay dedicated.

 “I wish there was something like this (when I was a student) where I could talk to other people who have gone into science before me and heard what they learned and learned their lessons,” Wolfin said.